brokensandals/object-graph-as-json/README.md

 - `type` = `"symbol"`
 - `id`
-- `description`: the result of retrieving `.description` from the Symbol
+- `description`: The result of retrieving `.description` from the Symbol.

 ## array

 If an array meets all the following conditions:

-- Its `typeof` is `object`
+- Its `typeof` is `object`.
-- Its prototype is `Array.prototype`
+- Its prototype is `Array.prototype`.
-- Its `length` field is writable but not enumerable or configurable, and not an accessor
+- Its `length` field is writable but not enumerable or configurable, and not an accessor.
-- Its highest index is its `length` field minus 1
+- Its highest index is its `length` field minus 1.
-- Its `length` field is >= 0
+- Its `length` field is >= 0.

 Then it may be encoded to an object with `type` = `"array"`.
 These should be interpreted in the same way as `type` = `"object"` except: